Brundibár: Performance history

 The opera has enjoyed increasing popularity in recent years, and has been performed in different versions in England, Czech Republic, Israel, Australia and across the United States.
 In 1995 in Germany and in Austria the opera was performed as a part of a school and memory project in cooperation with survivors from Terezín, such as Herbert Thomas Mandl or Eva Hermannová.
 The American premiere of Brundibar (in Czech) took place in West Hartford, CT on April 8, 1975; the world premiere of the English version, in the translation of Milada Javora and Joža Karas, was held in Ottawa, Canada on November 14, 1977.
+The first fully staged production by an opera company to include Holocaust survivor Ela Stein-Weissberger, who had performed in the original production at the Terezín camp happened in 1998 at Sarasota Opera, Florida.

 Cherub Company London presented a fully professional UK production at the Riverside Studios, London, in 2001.
 The production was unusual inasmuch as the children's characters were played by adult actors (Samuel Dutton and Kathryn Fray).
 The remaining characters, including Brundibár himself (William Wollen), were played by actors on stilts, creating a nightmarish world for the children.
 The production was directed by Andrew Visnevski and was presented in a double bill with Kafka's The Trial under the title Degenerate!
 A double-fare to commemorate the victims of the Holocaust.

 In 2006, students from the University of Texas at San Antonio performed Brundibár in Terezin itself, becoming the first American production to return the show to the site where it was originally performed.